 - Laura Punnett, Center for the Promotion of Health in the New England Workplace (U. Mass., Lowell)

 Our Partners, like our Team, are a core asset to making our mission a reality.
 Our growing community of partners represent the best and the brightest in the field of occupational safety and health, as well as business, labor, and the nonprofit sector.
 We are fortunate to have their commitment to our campaign and to the #healthywork movement, as well as their insight and feedback on our resources and direction.

 In addition to seeking campaign partners, we also are selectively participating in other organizational partner and affiliate programs which share our HWC mission and goals.
-Most notably, the Center for Social Epidemiology is pleased to have recently joined the NIOSH Total Worker Health® Affiliate program.
-We look forward to participating as an affiliate in this program, dedicated to protecting and promoting the health and well-being of working people.
+Most notably, the Center for Social Epidemiology is pleased to take part in the NIOSH Total Worker Health® Affiliate program, dedicated to protecting and promoting the health and well-being of working people.